 The Shoe4Africa Hospital was opened on Aug 12th, 2015.
 The saying “Yes” to this project happened on March 17th, 2008.

-Today the hospital has grown from 105-beds to 150+ In May 2017 the hospital had an average of 221-inpatient and 98-outpatients per day!
+Every three months our average is growing!
 No child is turned away from this public facility thus overcrowding is a reality.
-(St. Jude’s Hospital, the famous kids hospital in the USA has 66-beds)
+(St. Jude’s Hospital, the famous kids hospital in the USA has around 70-beds)

-When it opened it was only the second public children’s hospital in Sub Saharan Africa, which has a population of over one billion people.
+When it opened it was only the second public children’s hospital in Sub Saharan Africa, which has a population of well over one billion people.

-The site was designed to be extremely accessible; there is an International airport 15-kilomteres away, plus the main Nairobi to Uganda highway is 2km away.
+The site was designed to be extremely accessible; there is an International airport 15-kilometers away, plus the main Nairobi to Uganda highway is 2km away.
 The hospital is in the center of Kenya’s fastest growing city.